uzyn/passcay/README.md

 ## Dependencies

-Compiles and tested on both Zig stable 0.14+ and nightly (0.15+).

-Dynamically linked to system's OpenSSL for crypto verification.
+Dynamically linked to operating system's OpenSSL for crypto verification.

 Works on Linux and macOS.
-Not yet on Windows.
+Not on Windows due to OpenSSL dependency.

 ### Installation